 Hydroponics has the potential to play a significant role in feeding the world.
 With its resource efficiency, climate independence, suitability for urban areas, and sustainable production practices, hydroponics offers a promising solution for increasing food production in a rapidly growing global population.
 However, it is crucial to recognize that hydroponics should be part of a broader approach that includes diverse farming methods, sustainable practices, and equitable distribution systems to ensure global food security.
 By leveraging the strengths of hydroponics alongside other agricultural practices, we can work towards a more sustainable and food-secure future.

 The Bottom Line

 So can hydroponics feed the world?
-Well, despite some of the valid criticism of the method we still believe that it’s possible.
-Technology costs are only going to continue to fall making hydroponics a very cost effective farming method.
+Well, despite some of the valid criticism of the method, we still believe that it’s possible.
+Technology costs will only continue to fall, making hydroponics a very cost-effective farming method.

 Hi, I’m Miles, the lead team member behind Gardeem.com.
 Besides being a passionate grower and writer, I’m a husband, father and grandfather to three!
 I started Gardeem in 2017 to provide simple and reliable gardening advice to everyone, regardless of their ability levels.